-It may be necessary to hospitalize a patient when a patient’s life is in danger, or they become a danger to others.
+It may be necessary to hospitalize a patient when a patient’s life is in danger or become a danger to others.
 Such is the case when a patient gets violent or wants to commit suicide.

-While in the hospital, the patient may get medication along with group, individual or family therapy.
+While in the hospital, the patient may get medication and group, individual, or family therapy.
 An intensive outpatient program may also be necessary after the patient gets discharged from the hospital.

 Lifestyle changes are essential for fully effective depression treatment.
 They can also help prevent a relapse of depression symptoms.
 Some positive changes include:

 - Regular exercise: Exercise increases the secretion of endorphins, serotonin and other brain chemicals that make you feel good.
 This triggers the growth of new brain cells and neural connections such as antidepressants.
 That’s why regular exercise is as effective as medication when dealing with depression.

 - Wholesome nutrition: Eat well-balanced meals in small portions during the day to maintain a high energy level and avoid mood swings.
 Avoid sugary foods and go for whole foods that provide a constant supply of energy.

 - Good quality sleep: Getting adequate sleep can help you prevent mood swings.
 If you don’t get enough sleep, your depression symptoms may grow worse.
 Depriving yourself of sleep can make you more irritable, moody, sad and fatigued.
 Get at least 8 hours of sleep every night.